Little by Little: Continual Learning via Incremental Mixture of Rank-1 Associative Memory Experts: Experiment Details

-\textbf{CL on CLIP.} We follow the experimental setups in \cite{zscl, boosting, rail} and use the CLIP model with a ViT-B/16 backbone \cite{clip} for all experiments.
-By default, MoRA is applied to every pre-trained weight matrix in both the vision and text encoders, with an initial rank of 16 per update.
-Each task is trained for 500 iterations using AdamW \cite{loshchilov2017decoupled} with learning rate of $5e-4$.
+We follow the experimental setups in \citep{zscl, boosting, rail} and use the CLIP model with a ViT-B/16 backbone \citep{clip} for all experiments.
+By default, \ours is applied to every pre-trained weight matrix in both the vision and text encoders, with an initial rank of 16 per update.
+Each task is trained for 500 iterations using AdamW \citep{loshchilov2017decoupled} with a learning rate of $5e-4$.
 During continual learning, we freeze the ranks learned from previous tasks and initialize new $r=16$ ranks for each incoming task.
-The rank activation budget is set to 16 throughout all tasks.
-We set the temperature $\tau_\text{\ours}=0.1$ and the threshold $\delta=0.2$.
+The memory activation budget is set to 16 throughout all tasks.
+We set the temperature $\tau_\text{\ours}=0.01$ and the threshold $\delta=0.2$.

+\textbf{Continual Learning of LLMs on TRACE.} We evaluate \ours on the TRACE benchmark \citep{wang2023trace}, a comprehensive suite designed to assess continual learning in LLMs such as LLaMA \citep{touvron2023llama,grattafiori2024llama} and Gemma \citep{team2024gemma}.
+TRACE standardizes eight diverse datasets spanning domain-specific understanding (C-STANCE, FOMC), reasoning (ScienceQA, NumGLUE-cm/ds), summarization (MeetingBank), code generation (Py150), and multilingual simplification (20Minuten).
+Following standard protocols, each task consists of 5,000 training and 2,000 testing examples.
+We employ task-specific metrics to capture performance nuances: Accuracy for classification and reasoning tasks; ROUGE-L for summarization; SARI for simplification; and similarity scores for code generation.

+For each incoming task, we initialize $r=16$ new ranks while maintaining a fixed memory activation budget of $k=16$ across all tasks.
+We set the softmax temperature $\tau_\text{\ours}=0.03$ and the inference threshold $\delta=0.2$.
+Optimization proceeds with a learning rate of $5\times 10^{-4}$ and a batch size of 4, utilizing a maximum context length of 1024 tokens.
+All experiments leverage DeepSpeed ZeRO-2 with BF16 mixed-precision on a cluster of four Nvidia H100 GPUs.

-\textbf{CL on LLMs.} We follow the protocol of previous work in continually fine-tuning a T5-large model on a suite of text-classification tasks.
-We train on five standard benchmarks—AG News, Amazon Reviews, Yelp Reviews, DBpedia, and Yahoo Answers—using three distinct task orderings drawn from \cite{qin2021lfpt5,razdaibiedina2023progressive,wang2023orthogonal,qiao2024learn}.
-To probe longer sequences, we extend this to a 15-dataset stream (Table \ref{tab:supp_llm_data}), incorporating tasks from the original CL benchmark \cite{zhang2015character}, GLUE \cite{wang2018glue}, SuperGLUE \cite{wang2019superglue}, and the IMDB movie reviews corpus.
+\textbf{Continual Learning of LMs on language classification tasks.} We follow the protocol of previous work in continually fine-tuning the T5-large \citep{raffel2020exploring} and LLaMA2-7B \citep{touvron2023llama} on a suite of text-classification tasks.
+We train on five standard benchmarks---AG News, Amazon Reviews, Yelp Reviews, DBpedia, and Yahoo Answers---using three distinct task orderings drawn from \citep{qin2021lfpt5,razdaibiedina2023progressive,wang2023orthogonal,qiao2024learn}.
+To probe longer sequences, we extend this to a 15-dataset stream (Table \ref{tab:supp_llm_data}), incorporating tasks from the original CL benchmark \citep{zhang2015character}, GLUE \citep{wang2018glue}, SuperGLUE \citep{wang2019superglue}, and the IMDB movie reviews corpus.
 Natural language prompts for each task are presented in Table \ref{tab:supp_llm_prompt}, with NLI tasks (MNLI, RTE, CB), sentiment classification (Amazon, Yelp, SST-2, IMDB), and topic classification (AG News, DBpedia, Yahoo).